- Optimizely X Full Stack

 - Decide how to subdivide your account by primary language, native app, or for development and production environments

-Projects are ways of creating workspaces for your Optimizely experiments.
-A Full Stack project is a subsection in your Optimizely account for experiments built with Optimizely X Full Stack.
+Projects are ways of creating workspaces for your Optimizely experiments, including A/B tests and feature tests.
+A project is a subsection in your Optimizely account for experiments built with Optimizely X Full Stack.
 In general, one project will represent a single application or service that you're developing in.
 For example, if you have two different mobile applications and one server-side application, you'll create three projects.

 Full Stack projects allow you to experiment anywhere in your technology stack with Optimizely's SDKs.
 If your account includes Full Stack: